basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

     sudo stanchion restart
     sudo riak-cs restart

-You may now wish to back out the anonymous user creation configuration and restart CS.

 ## Installing Additional Nodes
 The process for installing additional nodes is identical to your first node with two exceptions: